 We can find any reason to celebrate with a bottle of wine.
 Today, we acknowledge Ferragosto, a national holiday in Italy that marks the start of its vacation period, spawns an array of local festivals, and sends Italians flocking to the beaches and mountains to celebrate.
-So, for this, we honor our Italian brethren and open something from Italy.
+So,… Continue Reading “The Baby Amarone”

 Last month, I received an e-mail notification from Stryker Sonoma.
 “After 17 years of successful operations, Stryker Sonoma’s proprietor, Pat Stryker, has sold the Stryker Sonoma winery…So it is with gratitude to you, our loyal customers, that we say goodbye.
-The property sold this week to Foley Family Wines, and the Stryker Sonoma brand will be discontinued.”
+The property sold this week… Continue Reading “Farewell Stryker…Thanks for the Memories”

 If you think Tequila and Corona Light are the drink of choice in Mexico, think again!
 We just returned from a week-long vacation in Cancun and we found ourselves pleasantly surprised with our introduction to Mexican wine.